lta-rs/lta-rs/README.md

 Some of the datatypes returned are not ideal such as returning `lat` and `lang` as `string` rather than `number`.
 Some of the types are also converted to enums to reduce the number of stringly typed stuff

+> My application panicked.

+Check if your API key is valid, if not create a github issue

 > Is this project affiliated to LTA or any government bodies?

 No